AlirezaSharifi8290/ESP-JS/README.md

 The provided partition table occupies the full 4 MiB address range from `0x000000` through `0x400000`.

-The build is therefore intended for a compatible classic-ESP32-style **4 MB flash configuration**.
+The current release is built and tested for the classic ESP32 with 4 MB flash.
 Do not assume this exact partition map is suitable for another ESP32-family chip or a board with a different flash size.

 ---